eth-brownie/brownie/docs/api-network.rst

     * ``gas_price``: Gas price for the transaction.
 The given value is converted to :func:`Wei <brownie.convert.datatypes.Wei>`.
 If none is given, the price is set using ``eth_gasPrice``.
     * ``data``: Transaction data hexstring.
     * ``nonce``: Nonce for the transaction.
 If none is given, the nonce is set using ``eth_getTransactionCount`` while also considering any pending transactions of the Account..
     * ``required_confs``: The required :attr:`confirmations<TransactionReceipt.confirmations>` before the :func:`TransactionReceipt <brownie.network.transaction.TransactionReceipt>` is processed.
 If none is given, defaults to 1 confirmation.
-If 0 is given, will immediately return a pending :func:`TransactionReceipt <brownie.network.transaction.TransactionReceipt>`, while waiting for a confirmation in a separate thread.
+If 0 is given, immediately returns a pending :func:`TransactionReceipt <brownie.network.transaction.TransactionReceipt>`, while waiting for a confirmation in a separate thread.
     * ``silent``: Toggles console verbosity.
 If ``True`` is given, suppresses all console output for this transaction.

     Returns a :func:`TransactionReceipt <brownie.network.transaction.TransactionReceipt>` instance.